Christopher Poole

 Christopher Poole (born 1987 or 1988), also known online as moot, is an American Internet entrepreneur and developer.
-He founded the anonymous English-language imageboard 4chan in October 2003, when he was still a teenager; he served as the site's head administrator until January 2015.
+He founded the anonymous English-language imageboard 4chan in October 2003 when he was a teenager and served as the site's head administrator until January 2015.
 He also founded the online community Canvas Networks, active from 2011 to 2014.
 Poole was hired by Google in 2016 to work on Google+ and serve as a product manager.
 He left the company in 2021.

 Personal life

 Christopher Poole was born in 1987 or 1988 in New York City.
 As a teenager, he was a member of the Something Awful forum, and frequented the anonymous Japanese textboard 2channel and its offshoot 2chan.
 In 2009, he attended Virginia Commonwealth University for a few semesters before dropping out.
 He lived with his mother while trying to monetize 4chan.

 Until 2008, when his name was revealed in The Wall Street Journal, Poole took great lengths to protect his identity, going under the pseudonym Robert "Bob" Bopkins in real life and "moot" online.
 Several journalists, including Lev Grossman of Time and Monica Hesse of The Washington Post, noted that the name "Christopher Poole" could itself be a pseudonym.

 Poole believes in anonymity on the Internet, and spoke at the TED2010 conference in Long Beach, California, about the value of the concept.
 In a MIT Technology Review piece entitled "Radical Opacity", Poole was described as being the antithesis of the Meta founder Mark Zuckerberg; while Zuckerberg is outspoken towards his advocacy for a transparent Internet, Poole advocates for a more opaque Internet.